Why should we be motivated to learn? Two “I” s for teaching

 If you teach large classes in K-18 schools, your ability to judge “me” factors at an individual level will be difficult.
-You will need to make a generalised judgement based on the age group and the average skill level of your students.
+You will need to make a generalised judgment based on your students’ age group and average skill level.

-Regardless of either of these cases, you should never forget the “me” factor and the ways you can encourage and stimulate your students to learn.
+Regardless of either of these cases, it would help if you never forgot the “ME” factor and how you can encourage and stimulate your students to learn.

 IMPORTANT: There are many different cultures and perspectives on life, so when you innovate, you must do it within the norms of where you are.
 You cannot blindly transpose your own cultural and societal values because they may not be understood or, even worse, may be construed as offensive.

-If you succeed, you may well see not only a change in progress, but also a change in attitude.
-Students who previously where afraid of a challenge, failed to see the need, lacked curiosity or felt doomed to failure; may well make the turn and become better learners.
+If you succeed, you may see progress and a shift in attitude.
+Students who previously were afraid of a challenge failed to see the need, lacked curiosity or felt doomed to failure; may well make the turn and become better learners.

 STEM has shown this to be the case so it is achievable.

 There is no magic formula for making any of this “me” influencing happen.
-Many experts have many ideas.
+However, many experts have many ideas.

 This article scratches the surface, so all input, ideas, experiences, advice, etc., are more than welcome.